What does hot weather and drought mean for the way we garden?

 More on drought tolerant gardens

-While we haven't got to last year's levels of heat and lack of rain yet, here's everything you need to know about drought and our gardens.
+While we haven't got to that year's levels of heat and lack of rain yet, here's everything you need to know about drought and our gardens.

 Are we facing a drought in the UK?